cvat-ai/cvat/site/README.md

 If you need to edit the text that has the markup [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet), click on the `Fork this reposytory` button.

-Read how to edit files for githab ([GitHub docs](https://docs.github.com/en/github/managing-files-in-a-repository/editing-files-in-another-users-repository)).
+Read how to edit files for github ([GitHub docs](https://docs.github.com/en/github/managing-files-in-a-repository/editing-files-in-another-users-repository)).

 Please note that files have a markup for correct display on the site: the title, the title of the link, the weight (affects the order of files display on the sidebar) and description (optional):